vinaypdb/gocourse/02_Variables/00_Variable_Declare/code with explanation.md

 ## 📦 Package and Import

-- package main: Defines the entry point of a Go executable program.

-- import "fmt": Imports the fmt package, which provides I/O formatting functions such as Println.
+- `package main`: Declares this file as part of the main package, which makes it a standalone executable.
+- `import "fmt"`: Brings in Go’s standard library `fmt` package for formatted input/output operations.

+---

+## 🔧 Function: main()

+- `func main()`: This is the program’s entry point.
+Go looks for `main()` when starting execution.

+---

-## 🧮 Variable Declaration and Assignment
+## 🧮 Variable Declaration

-- var message string
-Declares a variable named message with an explicit type string.
-Since it's not initialized, it takes the zero value, which is "" (empty string).
+- `var message string`: Declares a string variable named `message`.
+Since it’s not initialized, it holds the zero value: an empty string (`""`).

+---

+## ✍️ Assignment

-- message = "Hello World."
-Assigns the string "Hello World." to the previously declared message variable.
+- `message = "Hello World."`: Assigns the string `"Hello World."` to the `message` variable.

+---

-## 🖨️ Printing the Value
+## 🖨️ Output Formatting

-- fmt.Println(message)
-Prints the value of the message variable to the standard output.
-In this case, it prints:
+- `fmt.Println(message)`: Prints the content of `message` to the terminal.

-Hello World.
+---

 ## 📌 Summary

-- This example shows how to declare a string variable using var with an explicit type.
+- Demonstrates Go’s **two-step variable declaration and assignment**.

-- The variable is assigned a value after declaration.
+- Helps in scenarios where a variable is declared upfront and its value is decided later.

-- fmt.Println is used to print the variable’s content to the terminal.